 Students will know: (Goals) Students will be able to: (Teaching Points) Bend 1: Collect, Select, and Develop Story Ideas (This bend should take no more than a week to teach.)
 Goal: Writers generate ideas & plan to write Historical fiction Writers of Historical Fiction study the Genre, by taking in these texts with the lens of a writer, considering the craft of its authors and the elements authors select to be included.
-(Session 1) Writers generate ideas for stories through research of the historical era their story will be set. (session 2) Writers generate ideas by thinking of their own desires and problems and how they would he handled or solved in their chosen historical era. (session 3) Writers generate ideas by considering historical context by examining timelines and facts for possible conflict, character, plots.
+(Session 1) This is good lesson to use The Whispering Town from our diverse text list (lesson extensions available here) Writers generate ideas for stories through research of the historical era their story will be set. (session 2) Writers generate ideas by thinking of their own desires and problems and how they would be handled or solved in their chosen historical era. (session 3) Writers generate ideas by considering historical context by examining timelines and facts for possible conflict, character, plots.
 (Session 4)

 Bend 2: Choose a First Seed Idea and take it through the writing process.Goal: Writers draft accurate historical plotlines and believable characters.
 Writers of historical fiction create a cohesive focused plot by understanding their characters wants/struggles are often linked to larger events happening around them.
 (Session 5) Writers of historical fiction develop believable characters by thinking of the characters inside and outside traits that might go together during a historical time period.
 (Session 6) Ask "Does this ring true for the time period?"
 Writers draft and revise compelling historical fiction stories.
 (Session 7) Bend 3: Take a second seed idea through the writing process, with greater attention to bringing out historical accuracy and meaning.Goal: Writers draft another historical fiction story focusing on narrative craft and theme.
-Writers of historical fiction develop the setting by paying close attention to time-period specific terminology, historical detail and meaning. (session 8) Writers revise by paying close attention to story scope and believability. (session 9) Writers revise for historical accuracy. (session 10) Writers of historical fiction understand how the characters do not have to resolve the historical struggle to create a satisfying ending. (session 11) Writers generate satisfying endings (session 12) Bend 4: Edit and publish: Prepare the Historical Fiction story for readers.Goal: Writers will choose a story to revise and edit for publication. • Writers will revise and edit their story for sharing. (session 13) Suggested Resources/Technology Tools School-to-Home Connection Suggested sequence for Immersion Week If Then Curriculum Assessment -Based Instruction Teachers College Reading and Writing Project Website Mentor texts: It is suggested to have a wide variety of historical fict historical time periods.
-Read aloud Suggestions: Freedom Summer by Deborah Wiles (Segregation) Pink and Say by Patricia Polacco (Civil War) 96
+Writers of historical fiction develop the setting by paying close attention to time-period specific terminology, historical detail and meaning. (session 8) Writers revise by paying close attention to story scope and believability. (session 9) Writers revise for historical accuracy. (session 10) Writers of historical fiction understand how the characters do not have to resolve the historical struggle to create a satisfying ending. (session 11) Writers generate satisfying endings (session 12) Bend 4: Edit and publish: Prepare the Historical Fiction story for readers.Goal: Writers will choose a story to revise and edit for publication. • Writers will revise and edit their story for sharing. (session 13) Suggested Resou Suggested Resources/Technology Tools School-to-Home Connection Suggested sequence for Immersion Week If Then Curriculum Assessment -Based Instruction (pg 69-82) Teachers College Reading and Writing Project Website Mentor texts: It is suggested to have a wide variety of historical fiction picture books, novels, resources, maps etc. from different historical time periods.
+Read aloud Suggestions: Freedom Summer by Deborah Wiles (Segregation) Pink and Say by Patricia Polacco (Civil War) 106